gkubisa/elm-app-boilerplate/README.md

 - automated build of all application resources using [webpack](http://webpack.github.io/)
 - Hot Module Replacement for the Elm code using [elm-hot-loader](https://github.com/fluxxu/elm-hot-loader)
-- automatic re-execution of tests on source change
+- automatic re-execution of tests on source change for Elm and JavaScript code
 - [Semantic UI](http://semantic-ui.com/) integration
 - JavaScript code written in ES6, transpiled using [Babel](https://babeljs.io/)
 - JavaScript linted using [eslint](http://eslint.org/)